edvargas/study/aws/awsStudy.md

             - Can be used to delete old versions of files (if versioning is enabled)
             - Can be used to delete incomplete Multi-Part uploads

-        - Rules can be created for a crtain prefix (example:s3://mybucket/mp3/*)
+        - Rules can be created for a certain prefix (example:s3://mybucket/mp3/*)
         - Rules can be created for certain objects Tags (example:Department:Finance)

         - Scenario 1: